AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

   - A Web Job will then read queue MyAppSyncTo02 and write the blob or table data to MyAppStorage02 (South Central)

 - South Central
-  - Web Traffic arrives at the Web App.
+  - Web Traffic arrives at the Web App
   - The Web App reads from local DocumentDB
-  - The Web App write to remote North Central DocumentDB
+  - The Web App writes to **remote** North Central DocumentDB
   - The Web App reads and writes to local Azure Storage
   - Any Blob that is written to locally needs its Container and Filename (complete "path") written to MyAppSyncQueue (e.g. { "container" : "myfiles", "filename" : "/path/myfile.txt"})
   - Any Azure Table that is written to locally needs its Table Name, Partition Key and Row Key written to MyAppSyncQueue. (e.g. { "table" : "mytable", "partitionkey" : "mypartitionkey", "rowkey" : "myrowkey" }